JasherIO/jasher.io/src/data/blog/2018-11-02-guidelines-to-broadcasting-rocket-league.md

 12. Verify the server region
     1. Click "Spectate"
     2. View the scoreboard (Tab on keyboard)
-       * The server region is in the top left
+    3. Check the region starts with the correct acronym (top-left of the scoreboard)

 ![Server Region](/img/server.jpg)